augustine0890/backend-nodejs/README.md

 ### Promises
 - Job queue (promise) is a way to execute the result of an async function as soon as possible.
 - The `Promise` takes two parameters, resolve and reject -> when something goes wrong, reject is called, or else resolve is called.
+- We can take advantage of chaining `.then()` and `.catch()` calls to compose a series of tasks into a single function.
+- `Promise.all()` is globally available and handles multiple async actions concurrently.

 ### async/await
 - `async` is a keyword that can be added before any function -> it makes sure that the function returns a promise.